gprezza/CRISPRi_tools/README.md

                         will be appended to this.
 (Default: target_genes.)
   --promoter PROMOTER, -p PROMOTER
                         Length before the gene start to be considered as the promoter.
-Set to 0 if you want to avoid targeting the promoter.
-(Default: 50)
+Keep to 0 if you want to avoid targeting the promoter or if you're not sure where the promoter is.
+                        (Default: 0)
   --genetype GENETYPE, -t GENETYPE
                         Consider only genes of this type (Third column of the gff file).